rethna2/k5-content/english/grammar/grade2/preposition.md

-# Fill in the blanks with the correct prepositions.  (on, in, from, under, by, inside, to, near, at)
+# Fill in the blanks with the correct prepositions.  (on, in, from, under, by, inside, to, near, at, into)

 1. The ball is **on** the table.
 2. The fish is **inside** the bowl.